preconstruct/preconstruct/README.md

 ##### How should I use it?

+> Note: `preconstruct dev` is made for **multi-package repos**, it is NOT intended to be used in single-package repos.

 It's best to use the `dev` command in a postinstall hook so that people don't have to worry about running it.

 ```json